akaliutau/aethelgard2/README.md

 1 case requires processing
 ```

-### Local (can run on any machine, both CPU/GPU, but the latter helps much faster processing)
+### Local run - models will be auto-downloaded and run on local machine (both CPU/GPU, the latter gives 10x advantage)

 ```bash
 aethelgard run
 ```

-The first run loads Qwen, EmbeddingGemma, and MedSigLIP locally, so that cold run can take time (5-7 min).
+Nore: the fresh run loads Qwen, EmbeddingGemma, and MedSigLIP locally, so that cold run can take time (5-7 min).
 Subsequent runs usually require 1-2 min to finish.
+This is applicable for cloud instance as well.

 ### Remote GPU

+For convenience and demonstration, we deployed fully configured instance with connected models to https://aethelgard-vault-worker-ud4oy3q2sq-uc.a.run.app
 ```bash
 export WORKER_URL="https://aethelgard-vault-worker-ud4oy3q2sq-uc.a.run.app"
 aethelgard run --remote "$WORKER_URL"